-How Should Health Canada Regulate Drug Approval Conditions?
+How Should Health Canada Regulate Drug Approvals with Conditions?

 Official title: Consultation: Draft guidance on terms and conditions for human and veterinary drugs